 b.
-Within eight (8) hours after the animal has attacked a person or another domesticanimal.
+Within eight (8) hours after the animal has attacked a person or another domestic animal.

 c.
-If the animal has died or if ownership or possession of the potentially dangerous animal or the location of the potentially dangerous animal's primary habitat is changed to a person or location outside of the Town, the animal owner listed on the permit shall notify and Animal Control Officer within twenty-four (24) hours of such change, including the name, address and telephone number of the new owner, if relevant.
-If ownership or possession of the animal or the location of the animal's primary habitat is changed to a person or location at a different address within the Town, the animal owner listed on the permit shall notify an Animal Control Officer within twenty-four (24) hours of the change, including the name, address and telephone number of the new owner, if relevant, and the new owner may be permitted to modify the permit to reflect the new owner's name in the discretion of an Animal Control Officer, but such modification must be obtained within five (5) days of the change.
-The fee for a permit modification shall be as set by the Town Manager.
+If the animal has died or if ownership or possession of the potentially dangerous animal or the location of the potentially dangerous animal's primary habitat is changed to a person or location outside of the Town, the animal owner listed on the permit shall notify an animal control officer within twenty-four (24) hours of such change, including the name, address and telephone number of the new owner, if relevant.
+If ownership or possession of the animal or the location of the animal's primary habitat is changed to a person or location at a different address within the Town, the animal owner listed on the permit shall notify an animal control officer within twenty-four (24) hours of the change, including the name, address and telephone number of the new owner, if relevant, the animal owner listed on the permit shall notify an animal control officer within twenty-four (24) hours of the change, including the name, address and telephone number of the new owner, if relevant, and the new owner may be permitted to modify the permit to reflect the new owner's name in the discretion of an animal control officer, but such modification must be obtained within five (5) days of the change.
+The fee for a permit modification shall be as set by the Town.

-16. In the discretion of an Animal Control Officer and/or as ordered by the Municipal Court, potentially dangerous animal permits may contain any or all of the following conditions:
+8. In the discretion of an animal control officer and/or as ordered by the Municipal Court, potentially dangerous animal permits may contain any or all of the following conditions:

 a.
-Except under the circumstances otherwise specifically permitted by this Section, a potentially dangerous animal shall at all times be maintained inside of a proper enclosure.
+Except under the circumstances otherwise specifically permitted by this Section, a potentially dangerous animal shall at all times be maintained inside a proper enclosure.